moderndatacompany/dataos.info/docs/resources/stacks/scanner/field_ref.md

 scanner:
   source: samplexyz
 ```
-<aside style="background-color:#FFE5CC; padding:15px; border-radius:5px;"> When the metadata source is not referenced by the depot, you need to provide the source connection details and credentials **explicitly**. </aside>
+<aside class="callout"> When the metadata source is not referenced by the depot, you need to provide the source connection details and credentials **explicitly**. </aside>

 ### **`type`**
 **Description**: Data source type in the sourceConnection section.